 My food processor is my go-to kitchen tool for all things homemade hummus (and for so much more!).
 This is the KitchenAid Food Processor that I use in my kitchen – I love that it’s red (it’s cute and fits in with my collection of red small kitchen appliances) and it does a great job at getting that smooth but thick, SUPER creamy hummus texture.

-Instead of tahini, the hummus recipe uses a secret and unexpected ingredient… cashews!
-The cashews give this hummus a super creamy texture and rich flavour.
+Instead of tahini, the hummus recipe uses a secret and maybe unexpected ingredient… hemp seeds!
+The cashews give this hummus a super creamy texture but still give the hummus that nutty somewhat bitter flavour that is just so typical of hummus.
 And, in my opinion, are a great substitution for tahini and a beautiful way to switch up your hummus game.

-Other than soaking the cashews for 20 minutes or so if you have the time, this recipe is pretty fuss-free.
-Everyone goes into the food processor and gets blended up until smooth and creamy.
+Once you get your chickpeas prepped, everyone goes into the food processor and gets blended up until smooth and creamy.
 Then transfer the super creamy hummus to an airtight container in the fridge for up to 5 days.
 And you have a healthy, PCOS-friendly snack at your fingertips that’s ready to go when needed.

 Much like my Balsamic White Bean Dip and my Lemon Garlic Hummus, after a day or two in the fridge, you may find that this dip needs a little brightening up.
 Simply stir in a little extra lemon juice, a bit of salt or even a little more oil until combined to bring it back to its initial deliciousness.